Faciszewski and Dahle will swim at Olympic Trials

 The 10 freshmen include four High School All-Americans.

-At USAFA, Clayton has coached men to 20 individual conference championships and two relay conference championships.
-Eight of his swimmers have competed in the Olympic Trials, including in 2008 when five former and current Falcons participated in the Trials.
-In addition to the team's success in the pool, Clayton's swimmers have earned more than 137 academic all-conference honors and 24 MWC Scholar-Athlete selections, while six others were both designated Scholar All-Americans by the College Swimming Coaches Association of America.
+At USAFA, Clayton has coached men to 27 individual conference championships and two relay conference championships.
+10 of his swimmers have competed in the Olympic Trials, including in 2008 when eight former Falcons participated in the Trials.
+In addition to the team’s success in the pool, Clayton’s swimmers have earned more than 170 academic all-conference honors and 25 MWC Scholar-Athlete selections, while 13 have been designated Scholar All-Americans by the College Swimming Coaches Association of America.
 Clearly, Clayton expects excellence in the classroom as well as the pool.

 “The Academy is the number one undergraduate school in the country,” the coach said.
 “The men come here primarily to get the best education possible and to prepare for a fabulous career in the Air Force and beyond.
 While we desire success in the pool, we insist on success in the classroom.”
 Not surprisingly, the Falcon swimmers and divers were the recipients of the Academy’s Team Excellence Award for the 2003-04 school year.